nsfcac/MetricsBuilder/README.md

 # Introduction
-MetricsBuilder is a tool that provides a uniform API for analytic tools like HiperViz; it builds aggregated data and returns a csv dataframe back to analytic tools.
+MetricsBuilder is a tool that provides a uniform API for analytic tools like HiperViz; it builds aggregated data and returns a dataframe CSV file back to analytic tools.

 Currently, it is designed specifically for the data collected in The Quanah Cluster in Texas Tech University.
 # MetricsBuilder command line parameters
 ```